Low-rank Approximation of Linear Maps: Introduction

 Let $\mathcal{U}$ and $\mathcal{V}$ be two separable Hilbert spaces of dimension $\textrm{dim}(\mathcal{U})$ and $\textrm{dim}(\mathcal{V})$, possibly infinite.
 Let $\mathcal{B}(\mathcal{U},\mathcal{V})$ denote the class of linear bounded operators from $\mathcal{U}$ to $\mathcal{V}$ and $\mathcal{B}_k(\mathcal{U},\mathcal{V}) = \{ M \in \mathcal{B}(\mathcal{U},\mathcal{V}): \textrm{rank}(M)\le k\},$ where $\textrm{rank}(\cdot)$ denotes the rank operator.
 In this work, we are interested in characterizing the solutions of the following constrained optimization problem

-where $\|\cdot\|$ is some operator norm and $\mathcal{S}$ some subset to be specified in due time, and where the symbol $\circ$ denotes the operator composition.
+where $\|\cdot\|$ is some operator norm and $\mathcal{S}$ some subset to be specified in due time.
 Problem \eqref{eq:prob0} is non-convex due to the rank constraint and is in general infinite-dimensional.
 This raises the question of the tractability of problems of the form of \eqref{eq:prob0}.

 In the last decade, there has been a surge of interest for low-rank solutions of linear matrix equations~\cite{fazel2002matrix,jain2010guaranteed,lee2009guaranteed,lee2010admira,mishra2013low,recht2010guaranteed}.
 Problems of the form of \eqref{eq:prob0} can be viewed as generalizations to the infinite dimensional case of some of those matrix equations.
 In the finite dimensional case, certain instances with a very special structures admit closed-form solutions \cite{eckart1936approximation,HeasHerzet17,mesbahi1997rank,parrilo2000cone}, which can be computed in polynomial time.
 We mention that some authors have proposed tractable but sub-optimal solutions to some particular finite~\cite{Chen12,Jovanovic12,Tu2014391,williams2015data} and infinite-dimensional \cite{williams2014kernel} problem instances.